FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 <img src="./images/GettingStarted/media/image12.png" style="width:90%" />

-This default authentication mode setting has been designed to get started quickly because it just work out-of-the-box.
-This authentication mode does not require you to create an Entra Id application.
-Note that you can configure three different options for the authentication mode as shown in the following screenshot.
-The two other available modes of **UserAuth** and **ServicePrincipalAuth** will require you to create Entra Id applications in order to use them.
+>As you can see, the default authentication mode setting has been designed to get you started quickly because it eliminates the need to create a custom Entra Id application.

+If you want to test the **FabricSolutionDeployment** application using a custom Entra Id application you have created, you can configure the authentication mode to as setting of **UserAuth** and **ServicePrincipalAuth**.

 <img src="./images/GettingStarted/media/image13.png" style="width:40%" />